gideontong/Amy/docs/README.md

 * `!clear` will now clear recent chat history (**admins only**)
 * `!welcome` triggers the new about screen manually (**admins only**)
 * `!tell` will force the bot to say something (**admins only**, or if you are Amy)
+  * `!tell (channel ID) (message)` will send a message to the channel with that specific ID
+  * `!tell (channel) (message)` will send a message to the channel mentioned
+  * If you do not specify a message and only a channel, Amy will send the name of the channel to the current channel
+  * Asking Kevin to send a message to a channel that does not exist will result in doing nothing
 * `!qr` will generate a QR code
 * `!website` takes you to Amy's website
 * `!joined` will tell you when you joined Discord